Alexander Rud Mills: Political sympathies and activities

-Mills applied to join the AIF during World War I at which time he was living at Sea Lake.
-He was rejected on medical grounds.
-His soldier's reject badge was No. 65039.
-During 1914-15 he worked as a schoolteacher at Haileybury College, Brighton.

 In 1930, Mills stood for preselection as Nationalist candidate for the seat of Hawthorn.
 He was not successful.
 The following year, having little work but some money, he embarked on a trip around the world.
 He visited South Africa but did not like either the climate nor the 'mixed races'.
 He then visited Italy, Germany, Britain and the USSR.
 Although already reactionary in nature, he claimed to have become disillusioned with communism, which he had come to view as a form of organised thuggery, during his trip to Russia.
 He claimed that conditions in the USSR itself were appalling and that "Russia will cure any Communist if he goes to work there."
-In England, he attended meetings of Sir Oswald Mosley's 'British Union of Fascists', and Arnold Leese's smaller and more radical 'Imperial Fascist League'.
+In England, he attended meetings of Oswald Mosley's 'British Union of Fascists', and Arnold Leese's smaller and more radical 'Imperial Fascist League'.
 He aligned himself more closely with the Imperial Fascists and later helped to distribute Leese's newspaper, The Fascist, in Australia.

 Historian of esotericism Nicholas Goodrick-Clarke characterises Mills as a "Nazi sympathiser".
 Mills' trip to Germany included a visit to the Brown House where, without appointment, he met Adolf Hitler "talking" (Mills would later recount) "to some of his confreres".
 At the 1944 Australia First enquiry, Mills claimed that Hitler had impressed him as a "kindly man" who "seemed to have the respect of his men and appeared kind to them."
 In Germany, Mills also met followers of General Erich Ludendorff, the famous First World War strategist and conspiracy theorist who was also, like Mills, virulently anti-Semitic.